MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3/P14-Polish-Gameplay/content.md

 ##Final tweak

 Let's get rid of the red box static nodes, an easy way to hide them using the editor is to modify the *Z-Position* to `-2` e.g. behind the background.
 The visibility of a physics node has no effect on the physics simulation.
-Otherways to achieve this could be setting the sprite to have an *alpha* of `0` or set *hidden* to be `true`.
+Other ways to achieve this could be setting the sprite to have an *alpha* of `0` or set *hidden* to be `true`.

 #Summary